 7. You can roller skate your heart out at the modern rink right next door to the splash pad, or in colder months enjoy the connected indoor and outdoor ice skating rinks.

 Pedal a boat across the lake and you might just forget you're still in the city.
 Photo courtesy of Prospect Park Alliance.

-11. Horseback riding is a beautiful way to experience the park with older children.
+10. Horseback riding is a beautiful way to experience the park with older children.
 Lessons and pony rides are also available for all ages through Kensington Stables located right outside the park.

 Don't miss the one-of-a-kind ramen burger at Smorgasburg.
 Photo by Shinya Suzuki via Flickr.

-15. The Brooklyn-grown foodie haven of Smorgasburg, where 100 vendors convene every Sunday (seasonally) offering delicious food, provides a well-deserved break from home cooking.
+14. The Brooklyn-grown foodie paradise of Smorgasburg, where 100 vendors convene every Sunday (seasonally) offering delicious food, provides a well-deserved break from home cooking.